loicrouillermonay/BSA2021_Google/README.md

 #### A. Google Cloud Platform - Natural Language

 This is the simplest solution.
-All data composed of a text column and a column with the labels were uploaded to Google Storage.
+First, all data composed of a text column and a column with the labels were uploaded to Google Storage.
 It was then transmitted to the "Natural Language" application.
 There, Google creates a model on its own via its text classification wizard.
-The training lasts one day and the model's accuracy is 61.39%.
+The training lasts one day, and the model's accuracy is 61.39%.

-From the Google Cloud Platform, there is the possibility to deploy the model and make API calls in one click.
-There was no fine-tuning possible and this model was kept as a backup if no other predictive models could be created.
-It also served as a kind of "benchmark" to judge of the findings with the other models.
+There is the possibility of deploying the model from the Google Cloud Platform and making API calls in one click.
+There was no fine-tuning possible, and this model was kept as a backup if no other predictive models could be created.
+It also served as a kind of "benchmark" to judge the findings with the other models.

 #### B. Features Extraction + Pycaret / & Bag-Of-Words

 Here, we applied the methods explained in our preliminary search.
-Various features were extracted about the texts such as sentence length, the number of stopwords per sentence, Part-Of-Speech statistics, and Entity Recognition.
+Various features were extracted about the texts, such as sentence length, the number of stopwords per sentence, Part-Of-Speech statistics, and Entity Recognition.
 They were all put in a DataFrame of text metadata.

 Based on that, we used the PyCaret library to classify the labels.
 It is an open-source, low-code machine learning library in Python.
-It allows, among many other things, to easily compare different alorithms and perform more advanced preprocessing on the data.
+It allows, among many other things, to easily compare different algorithms and perform more advanced preprocessing on the data.
 The library also offers an easy way to save predictive models and later deploy them.

 As a result of using the metadata, the best result was obtained from the random forest classifier with an accuracy of 53%.
-We were positively surprised, altough dissatisfied by the confusion matrix.
+We were positively surprised, although dissatisfied by the confusion matrix.
 Indeed, the proportion of deviation and extremes on the wrong predictions is too significant.
-We have the intuition that the method is not good enough and shouldn't be further refined.
+Thus, we have the intuition that the method is not good enough and shouldn't be further refined.

 ```Python
 Model                           Accuracy   AUC      Recall    Prec.
 TT(Sec)